-Today’s question concerns a notice of mortgage foreclosure for a commercial property.
-Just so you know commercial property, like residential property can also be foreclosed upon.
+This question concerns a notice of mortgage foreclosure for a commercial property.
+Just so you know, commercial property, like residential property, can also be foreclosed upon.

-The question today comes from Scott S. of Shelby Township who owns a restaurant and the building as well.
+The question comes from Scott S. of Shelby Township, who owns a restaurant and the building as well.
 He states: “I received my notice of foreclosure from the bank 3 months ago but the building has already gone to foreclosure sale.
-I don’t think that the balance as stated at the sheriff sale is correct – it is higher than the figures as I calculated them.
+I don’t think that the balance as stated at the sheriff sale is correct – it is higher than the figures I calculated.
 Much more than I thought I owed.
 What can I do to bring this to the attention of my bank?
 Who do I speak with?
-Is it too late?
+Is it too late?”

 But since the property has already gone to sale, it is usually a bit too late to get the attention of the lender or the lender’s agent to recalculate their figures and stop your sale.

 The redemption period is the time that you have to pay off the entire balance due so that you don’t lose your property.
-In Michigan, the redemption period generally is 6 months — there are exceptions that will extend the period out further or even shorten the time period—you need to get with a real estate attorney to determine these exceptions.
-But 6 months is pretty standard.
+In Michigan, the redemption period generally is six months.
+There are exceptions that will extend the period out further or even shorten it–you need to meet with a real estate attorney to determine these exceptions.
+But six months is pretty standard.